 Some fire pits are portable.
 You can move them from your backyard and take them to your porch.
 Some you can even take with you when you go hunting or visit your cabin out in the woods.
-Portable ones are made of lightweight material.
+Portable ones are made of lightweight material, and most of them use stainless steel.
 And then there are the permanent ones.

-Some you buy as finished products.
-Some you buy as DIY kits which you assemble for yourself when you take them home.
+Some you buy as DIY Some patio fire pit and wood fire pits kits are pre-assembled and some needs some DIY knowhow in which you need to assemble the kit when you take them home.
 And some you build from scratch.

 So there are many kinds of fire pits, and the one you choose depends on your preferences, the availability of fuel, and your budget.